Vincentvanleeuwen/web-app-from-scratch-2021/README.md

     console.log('data', data); // Returns an object with 20 tracks in it })
 ```

+Check out the [Reference](https://developer.spotify.com/documentation/web-api/reference/) page for further explanation on what links to get what data from.
 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->

 ## Checklist